altocodenl/tagaway/readme.md

    10. `request invite`: calls `post /requestInvite`.
 Calls `snackbar` with either an error or a success message.

 4. Pics
    1. `change State.page`:if current page is not `pivs`, it does nothing.
 If there's no `Data.account`, it invokes `query account`.
-If there's no `State.query`, it initializes it to `{tags: [], sort: 'newest'}`; otherwise, it invokes `query pivs true`.
+If there's no `State.query`, it initializes it to `{tags: [], sort: 'newest'}`; otherwise, it invokes `query pivs`.
 It also triggers a `change` in `State.selected` to mark the selected pivs if coming back from another view.
    2. `change State.query`:
       - If the path to the change is just `State` object (which only happens during initialization or logout), or `State.query.recentlyTagged`, we don't do anything.
       - If the change is to `State.query.tags` or `State.query.sort`, we directly remove `State.query.fromDate` - this is done without an event to avoid triggering a `change` on `State.query.fromDate` and from there a call to `query pivs`.
       - We invoke `update queryURL` or `update queryURL true` - the latter will only be the case if what changes is `State.query.fromDate`.
       - If what changes is `State.query.fromDate`, we determine whether the amount of pivs in `Data.pivs` is enough or whether we need to invoke `query pivs`.
-If 1) there's already no more pivs in the query (as per `Data.pivTotal`) than we currently have loaded, or 2) the last chunk that is currently visible is neither the last nor the next-to-last chunk loaded, then the responder will not do anything else (that is, it won't invoke `query pivs true`), since it is not necessary to load further pivs.
+If 1) there's already no more pivs in the query (as per `Data.pivTotal`) than we currently have loaded, or 2) the last chunk that is currently visible is neither the last nor the next-to-last chunk loaded, then the responder will not do anything else (that is, it won't invoke `query pivs`), since it is not necessary to load further pivs.
-      - It invokes `query pivs true`.
+      - It invokes `query pivs` - if the change is on `State.query.fromDate` and there was a previous value set on `fromDate`, it will invoke instead `query pivs {noScrolling: true}`.
+This last case will prevent a query triggered by scrolling to programatically set the scrolling point later.
+The case where `fromDate` changes but there was no previous value is the loading of a first query through a link that contains a `fromDate` parameter - in that case, we do want to programmatically set the scroll.
    3. `change State.selected`: if current page is not `pivs`, it does nothing.
 Adds & removes classes from `#pics`, adds & removes `selected` class from pivs in `views.grid` (this is done here for performance purposes, instead of making `views.grid` redraw itself when the `State.selected` changes)  and optionally removes `State.untag`.
 If there are no more pivs selected and `State.query.recentlyTagged` is set, we `rem` it and invoke `snackbar`.
    4. `change State.untag`: adds & removes classes from `#pics`; if `State.selected` is empty, it will only remove classes, not add them.
    5. `query pivs`:
       - If `State.query` is not set, does nothing.
-      - If `State.querying` is `true` and the second argument passed to the responder is not truthy, it does nothing (since there's a query already ongoing); otherwise it sets it `State.querying` to `true`.
+      - If `State.querying` is set and the `options.retry` passed to the responder is not truthy, it will overwrite `State.querying` with `{t: INTEGER, options: {...}}` and do nothing else.
+This will prevent a concurrent query call to the server; later we'll add logic to make the responder re-invoke itself if a later query requests has happened while a request is being sent to the server.
+      - It sets `State.querying` to `{t: INTEGER, options: {...}}`.
       - If `State.queryRefresh` is set, it removes it and invokes `clearTimeout` on it.
       - Invokes `post query`, using `State.query`.
 If `State.query.fromDate` is `undefined`, it will instead call the endpoint using the parameter `from` set to `1`.
 The `to` parameter will always be the largest chunk size times three (`teishi.last (H.chunkSizes) * 3`).
 If there's a range pseudo-tag (which is a strictly frontend query representing a date range), its values will be used as the `mindate` and `maxdate` parameters sent to the server.
 Finally, the third argument passed to the responder will be passed in the `refresh` field.
-      - Once the query is done, if `State.query.tags` or `State.query.sort` changed while the query was being done (but not if `State.query.fromDate` changes), it retries the query by calling `query pivs updateSelected true`; in this case, the second argument, `retry`, will override the block to all other queries done by `State.querying`.
+      - Once the query is done, if `State.querying.t` is larger than the time at which the current query started, this means we need to retry.
+In this case, the responder will re-invoke itself using `State.querying.options` but also adding `retry = true` to it.
       - If we're here, the query didn't change, so there is no need to retry it.
-It sets again `State.querying` to `false`.
+It sets `State.querying` to `undefined`.
       - If the query returned an error, it invokes `snackbar` and doesn't do anything else.
       - Invokes `query tags`.
       - If the query contains a year tag, a second query equal to the current query minus the month tags will be performed to the server and the returned `queryTags` field will be set in `Data.monthTags` (just the tags, not the number of pivs for each); if the query does not contain a year tag, it will remove `Data.monthTags`.
 If this query fails, an error will be printed, but the responder will continue executing the rest of the logic.
       - It sets `Data.queryTags`and `Data.pivTotal` based on the result of the query.
-      - If `body.refreshQuery` is set to true, it will set `State.querying` to a timeout that invokes `query pivs false false true` after 1500ms.
-The truthy third argument indicates that this is a request triggered by an automatic refresh.
+      - If `body.refreshQuery` is set to true, it will set `State.querying` to a timeout that invokes `query pivs {refresh: true}` after 1500ms.
+The truthy `refresh` indicates that this is a request triggered by an automatic refresh.
-      - If it receives a truthy first argument (`updateSelected`), it updates `State.selected` to filter out those pivs that are no longer returned by the current query.
-If it updates `State.selected`, it does so directly without an event; the `change` event will be fired afterwards in the responder logic.
+      - It updates `State.selected` to filter out those pivs that are no longer returned by the current query.
+The updates to `State.selected`, are done directly without an event; the `change` event will be fired afterwards in the responder logic.
+      - It sets `Data.pivs` to `rs.body.pivs` without an event, to avoid redrawing jsut yet.
-      - It sets `State.chunks` to the output of `H.computeChunks`.
+      - It sets `State.chunks` to the output of `H.computeChunks`, also without an event, to avoid redrawing just yet.
+      - If `options.refresh` is set to `true`, we'll set `query.fromDate` to the current value of `State.query.fromDate`, since the `fromDate` info from a refresh will be stale if scrolls have happened afterwards.
-      - It invokes `scroll` since that will match a responder that calculates chunk visibility.
+      - It invokes `scroll` since that will match a responder that calculates chunk visibility and optionally scrolls to a y-offset.
+         - If `options.noScrolling` is set, it will invoke `scroll [] -1`.
+This will prevent scrolling.
-      - If `State.query.fromDate` is absent from the original query, we scroll to the top.
+         - If there's no `fromDate` set, it will invoke `scroll [] 0`.
+This will scroll the screen to the top.
-      - If `State.query.fromDate` is present, we find the first piv that has a `date` (or `dateup`, if `query.sort` is `upload`) that's the same or less as `query.fromDate` (the same or more if `query.sort` is `oldest`).
-If we find such a piv, and its `start` coordinate is greater than the Y-coordinate currently displayed plus the height of a thumbnail (`CSS.pivWidths [1]`), we scroll down to it within a timeout set to 0ms (if we don't set the timeout, the scroll won't happen since the pivs have to first be placed in the DOM through `set Data.pivs`).
-The purpose of this scroll is to scroll down to the position determined by `fromDate`; this should only happen when the user enters to the app through a previous URL that contained a `fromDate` parameter.
+         - Otherwise it will invoke `scroll [] DATE`, where `DATE` is the date of the first piv whose `date` or `dateup` matches `query.fromDate`.
+This is done in the following way: we find the first piv that has a `date` (or `dateup`, if `query.sort` is `upload`) that's the same or less as `query.fromDate` (the same or more if `query.sort` is `oldest`).
-      - If `State.open` is not set, it will set `Data.pivs` to the pivs returned by the query and, if `updateSelected` is enabled, it will then invoke `change` on `State.selected`.
+      - If `State.open` is not set, it will trigger a `change` event on `Data.pivs` to the pivs returned by the query.
 If we entered this conditional, the responder won't do anything else.
       - If we're here, `State.open` is set.
 We check whether the piv previously opened is still on the list of pivs returned by the query.
-If it is no longer in the query, it invokes `Data.pivs` and if `updateSelected` is enabled, it will then invoke `change` on `State.selected`.
-It will also invoke `exit fullscreen`.,If we entered this conditional, the responder won't do anything else.
+If it is no longer in the query, it invokes `rem State.open` and `change Data.pivs`.
+It will also invoke `exit fullscreen`.
+If we entered this conditional, the responder won't do anything else.
       - If we're here, `State.open` is set and the piv previously opened is still contained in the current query.
-It will first set `State.open` and `Data.pivs` directly, without using events; it will then fire `change` events on both `State.open` and `Data.pivs`.
-Finally, if `updateSelected` is enabled, it will then invoke `change` on `State.selected`.
+It will `set State.open` and fire a `change` event on `Data.pivs`.
    6. `click piv id k ev`: depends on `State.lastClick` and `State.selected`.
 If it registers a double click on a piv, it removes `State.selected.PIVID` and sets `State.open`.
 Otherwise, it will change the selection status of the piv itself; if `shift` is pressed (judging by reading the `shiftKey` of `ev` and the previous click was done on a piv still displayed, it will perform multiple selection.
    7. `key down|up`: if `keyCode` is 13 and `#newTag` is focused, invoke `tag pics`; if `keyCode` is 13 and `#uploadTag` is focused, invoke `upload tag`; if the path is `down` and keycode is either 46 (delete) or 8 (backspace) and there are selected pivs, it invokes `delete pivs`.
-   8. `toggle tag`: if `State.querying` is `true`, it will do nothing.
-Otherwise, if tag is in `State.query.tags`, it removes it; otherwise, it adds it.
+   8. `toggle tag`: if tag is in `State.query.tags`, it removes it; otherwise, it adds it.
 If the tag removed is `'untagged'` and `State.query.recentlyTagged` is defined, we remove `State.query.recentlyTagged`.
 If the tag is added and it is an user tag, we invoke `rem State.filter`.
 If the tag removed is a year tag, all month tags will also be removed.
 If the tag added is a month tag, all other month tags will be removed.
 If the tag added is `'untagged'`, we remove all user tags.
    9. `select all`: Invokes `post query` using `State.query` and setting `body.idsOnly` to `true`.
 Sets `State.selected` using the body returned by the query.
    10. `query tags`: invokes `get tags` and sets `Data.tags`.
 It checks whether any of the tags in `State.query.tags` no longer exists and removes them from there (with the exception of `u::` (which never is returned by the server) and the strictly client-side range pseudo-tag).
    11. `tag pivs`: invokes `post tag`, using `State.selected`.
 If tagging (and not untagging) and `'untagged'` is in `State.query.tags`, it adds items to `State.query.recentlyTagged`, but not if they are alread there.
 In case the query is successful it invokes `query pivs`.
 Also invokes `snackbar`.
 A special case if the query is successful and we're untagging all the pivs that match the query: in that case, we only remove the tag from `State.query.tags` and not do anything else, since that invocation will in turn invoke `query pivs` and `query tags`.
    12. `rotate pivs`: invokes `post rotate`, using `State.selected`.
 In case the query is successful it invokes `query pivs`.
 In case of error, invokes `snackbar`.
 If it receives a second argument (which is a piv), it submits its id instead of `State.selected`.
    13. `delete pivs`: invokes `post delete`, using `State.selected`.
-In case the query is successful it invokes `query pivs true`.
+In case the query is successful it invokes `query pivs`.
 In case of error, invokes `snackbar`.
    14. `goto tag`: clears up `State.selection` and sets `State.query.tags` to the selected tag.
    15. `scroll`:
       - Only will perform actions if `State.page` is `pivs`.
+      - If the `to` argument is `undefined` and `State.scroll` exists and happened less than 50ms ago, the responder won't do anything else - effectively ignoring the call.
+      - If `to` is set to `-1` or `undefined`, our reference `y` position will be the current one.
-      - Will set `State.lastScroll` if it doesn't exist, or if `State.lastScroll` is older than 10ms.
+      - Will set `State.lastScroll` to `{y: y, time: INTEGER}`.
-      - Depending on the height of the window, it will directly set the `DOMVisible` and `userVisible` properties of the chunks within `State.chunks`, without an event being fired.
+      - Depending on the height of the window and the current `y`, it will directly set the `DOMVisible` and `userVisible` properties of the chunks within `State.chunks`, without an event being fired.
-      - It will then fire the `change` event on both `State.chunks` and `State.selected`.
+      - If there were changes to the `DOMVisible` or `userVisible` properties of one or more chunks, it will then fire the `change` event on both `State.chunks` and `State.selected`.
       - It will `set State.query.fromDate` to the `date` (or `dateup` if `State.query.sort` is `upload`) of the first piv that's fully visible in the viewport.
-      - If a `to` parameter is passed, it will scroll to the Y position denoted by `to` after a timeout of 0ms.
+      - If a `to` parameter is passed that is not -1, it will scroll to that `y` position after a timeout of 0ms.
+The timeout is there to allow for DOM operations to conclude before scrolling.
+      - Note: the scroll responder has an overall flow of the following shape: 1) determine visibility; 2) trigger changes that will redraw the grid; 3) update `State.query.fromDate`; 4) if necesary, scroll to the right position.
    16. `download`: uses `State.selected`.
 Invokes `post download`.
 If unsuccessful, invokes `snackbar`.
    17. `stop propagation`: stops propagation of the `ev` passed as an argument.
    18. `update queryURL`: